SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    << after diceRoll, square is 27
    << Game over!

-This example uses a very simple approach to dice rolling.
+The example above uses a very simple approach to dice rolling.
-Instead of a random number generator, it starts with a ``diceRoll`` value of ``0``.
+Instead of generating a random number, it starts with a ``diceRoll`` value of ``0``.
 Each time through the ``while`` loop,
-``diceRoll`` is incremented with the prefix increment operator (``++i``), and is then checked to see if it has become too large.
+``diceRoll`` is incremented with the prefix increment operator (``++i``) and is then checked to see whether it has become too large.
 The return value of ``++diceRoll`` is equal to the value of ``diceRoll`` *after* it is incremented.
-Whenever this return value equals ``7``, the dice roll has become too large, and is reset to a value of ``1``.
+Whenever this return value equals ``7``, the dice roll has become too large and is reset to a value of ``1``.
-This gives a sequence of ``diceRoll`` values that is always ``1``, ``2``, ``3``, ``4``, ``5``, ``6``, ``1``, ``2`` and so on.
+The result is a sequence of ``diceRoll`` values that is always ``1``, ``2``, ``3``, ``4``, ``5``, ``6``, ``1``, ``2`` and so on.

 After rolling the dice, the player moves forward by ``diceRoll`` squares.